adam-mcdaniel/scorep-amd/README.md

 > [!IMPORTANT]
 > *Make sure you have run all previous steps!*
-> Also, be sure to `source` the `setup-env.sh` script before running this script, so that the environment variables are set correctly.
+> Also, don't forget to `source` the `setup-env.sh` script in your current environment before running the `build-plugins.sh` file.

 ```bash
 $ # Make sure you've already run the previous steps!